 It is also possible for your code to be a version in a local GIT repository and also pushed elsewhere so you can access it whilst on the go.

-It is a good IDE to learn programming with as you can find tutorials and an online forum and is targeted at teachers who want to teach programming or who want to teach your own kids.
+It is a good IDE to learn programming with as you can find an online forum linked on their website and is targeted at teachers who want to teach programming or those who want to teach their own kids.

 NINJA-IDE (often referred to as “Not Just Another IDE“), is a cross-platform IDE designed to build Python applications.
 It is a fairly light weight IDE and comes with Common functions such as: file handling, find in files code locator, go to line, tabs, automatic indentation, editor zoom, etc.